cheshirekow/cmake-tools-rtd/lint-implemented.rst

 .. code::

-    Form descriminator hidden behind variable dereference
+    Form discriminator hidden behind variable dereference

 description
 -----------

-Used when a keyword used to descriminate betwen different forms of a command is hidden behind a variable dereference.
+Used when a keyword used to discriminate betwen different forms of a command is hidden behind a variable dereference.

 This message is implemented by individual command checkers.